gracelang/language/website/GraceModules/io.md

     // creates a new Process `executable` using `args` as its arguments
 ```

-The type `FileStream` describes the interface of an opened file:
+The type `FileStream` describes the interface of an opened file.
+Notice that `FileStream` conforms to `Iterator`, so a FileStream can also be treated like an Iterator.

 ```
 type FileStream = Object & type {